Macmillan Inc.: Mergers and end

 Maxwell died in 1991, and Macmillan began selling properties and eventually filed for bankruptcy.
-Paramount acquired Macmillan Computer Publishing (Sams).
+Paramount acquired Macmillan Computer Publishing.
 Standard Rate & Data Service was sold to OAG, a sister Maxwell company.
 Collier's Encyclopedia was sold to Planeta and DeAgostini.
-Macmillan Inc. was eventually sold to Simon & Schuster/Paramount Communications for $552.8 million and finalized in February 1994.
-(At the time, Viacom had just purchased S&S via the acquisition of its former parent company Paramount Communications; it is now owned by CBS Corporation.)
+What remaining of Macmillan Inc. was eventually sold to Simon & Schuster/Paramount Communications for $552.8 million and finalized in February 1994.
+(At the time, Viacom had just purchased S&S via the acquisition of its former parent company Paramount Communications; it was owned for several years by corporate successor Paramount Global and now owned by Kohlberg Kravis Roberts.)
 The Macmillan and Atheneum adult trade publications were merged into Scribner.
-Macmillan Publishing USA became the name of Simon & Schuster's reference division.
-Pearson acquired the Macmillan name in America in 1998 (and merged Macmillan Computer Publishing with Addison Wesley Longman to form Pearson Tech Group division of Pearson Education), following its purchase of the Simon & Schuster educational and professional group (which included various Macmillan properties).
-Pearson sold the children's reference imprints of Macmillan Library Reference in preparation for a sale.
-Pearson sold the Macmillan Reference USA division (which included Scribner Reference and G. K. Hall) to Thomson Gale in 1999.
+Macmillan Publishing USA became the name of Simon & Schuster's reference division (while Macmillan Inc. became simply a legal name for it).
+Pearson acquired the Macmillan name in America in 1998, following its purchase of the Simon & Schuster educational and professional group (which included Macmillan Inc. and its properties).
+Pearson merged the acquired Simon & Schuster divisions with Addison Wesley Longman to form Pearson Education (including Macmillan Computer Publishing).
+Pearson closed the children's reference imprints of Macmillan Library Reference in preparation for a sale.
+Pearson sold the Macmillan Reference USA division (which included Scribner Reference and G. K. Hall) to Thomson Gale and Macmillan General Reference (except Complete Idiot's Guides) to IDG Books in 1999.

 Macmillan's school publishing operations (including Glencoe, Barnell Loft, and Benziger) were merged into a joint operation with McGraw-Hill in 1989.
 McGraw-Hill acquired full ownership of Macmillan/McGraw-Hill in 1993 after Maxwell's death.

-Holtzbrinck
+Holtzbrinck acquired Macmillan name in the United States

 Holtzbrinck purchased most of the rights to the Macmillan name from Pearson in 2001, but not any of the businesses then associated with it.
-Holtzbrinck rebranded its US division with the name in 2007.
+Holtzbrinck rebranded its U.S. division with the name in 2007.

 The online user-maintained database Jacketflap reports these constituent American publishers of Holtzbrinck's Macmillan division (August 2010):